 A late cup of tea or coffee before bed may seem like a good idea, but it may not be the best choice for a wind-down drink.
 Here’s the thing: tea contains caffeine, a stimulant that will help keep you alert and awake.
 Unfortunately, caffeine has a half-life of five hours, which means it can take up to 10 hours to flush out all the caffeine in your body.

-Consuming a glass of water, decaf tea, or some cocoa before bed is a healthier option than going for caffeine.
+Consuming a glass of water, decaf tea, or some cocoa before bed might be a better option than caffeine.

 You nap for too long during the day.